Mafalda-SFU/Mafalda-SFU.github.io/docs/_posts/2021-07-22-Presenting-Mafalda-SFU.md

-I've been working on Mafalda since March 2021, and so far I've fully implemented [vertical](https://en.wikipedia.org/wiki/Scalability#Vertical_or_scale_up) scaling, and got to a point where both API and code are stable and ready to start testing in real enviroments.
+I've been working on Mafalda since March 2021, and so far I've fully implemented [vertical](https://en.wikipedia.org/wiki/Scalability#Vertical_or_scale_up) scaling, and got to a point where both API and code are stable and ready to start testing in real environments.

 At the same time, I'm currently working on [horizontal](https://en.wikipedia.org/wiki/Scalability#Horizontal_or_scale_out)